apache/datafu/README.md

     ./gradlew test

-To run only the DataFu Pig tests:
+To run only one module's tests - for example, only the DataFu Pig tests:

     ./gradlew :datafu-pig:test

-To run only the DataFu Hourglass tests:

-    ./gradlew :datafu-hourglass:test

 To run tests for a single class, use the `test.single` property.
 For example, to run only the QuantileTests:

     ./gradlew :datafu-pig:test -Dtest.single=QuantileTests

-The tests can also be run from within eclipse.
-You'll need to install the TestNG plugin for Eclipse.
+The tests can also be run from within Eclipse.
+You'll need to install the TestNG plugin for Eclipse for DataFu Pig and Hourglass.
 See: http://testng.org/doc/download.html.

 Potential issues and workaround:
 * You may run out of heap when executing tests in Eclipse.
 To fix this adjust your heap settings for the TestNG plugin.
 Go to Eclipse->Preferences.
 Select TestNG->Run/Debug.
 Add "-Xmx1G" to the JVM args.